• Youth Leadership and Skills for Life Programme

 • Growing up and pubertal changes

-• Critical awareness on gender and rights
+• Critical awareness of gender and rights

 • Nutrition and healthy lifestyle